curiousest/curiousest.github.io/_drafts/2020-10-11-product-person.md

 "Product-oriented" people aren't *better*, but they are *different* in their motivations, skills, and experiences.
 Product-oriented people prioritize individually contributing towards business impact at the cost of working on less interesting technical problems.
 Deeply technical, product-oriented people are like deeply technical managers - rare, because they're divergent paths.

-**When I look at an engineer's resume**, I look for prioritizing impact over interesting tech.
+**When I look at an engineer's resume**, I look for prioritizing impact over working on interesting tech.
 Prioritizing impact looks a lot like prioritizing status.
 Today's impact is tomorrow's status?
 Or maybe impact feels like the road to status?

-Here are some indicators of being product-oriented that show up on resumes:
+Here are some indicators of prioritizing impact over interesting tech that show up on resumes:

-* Founder or early stage startup
+* Founder or worked at an early-stage startup
-* Forward-deployed engineer
 * Lead of a team and talks about users or customers
+* Forward-deployed engineer or engineer in consulting company
 * UX experience or interest
-* Consulting company

 **When I interview engineers**, I look for decisions where they decided between impact and interesting tech.
 I often use this question to evaluate how "product-oriented" they are: